 In practical terms, it’s like becoming a tenant in a home you used to own.
 You might even have to pay rent to your provider.
 It can also affect your entitlement to any means-tested benefits.

 And you’ll have sold some or all of your home at less than its market value.
-That stops you from benefiting from future price rises, and cuts down the inheritance you can leave for your loved ones.
-They’re based on between 20% and 60% of your property’s market price, usually giving you less value than you might get from a lifetime mortgage.
+That might impact you from benefiting from future price rises, and could cut down the inheritance you can leave for your loved ones.

 How do home reversion schemes work?